The baddest seven

 Duryea: devil in a frock coat

 Richard Boone could lead the gang.
 He was just great as the hard-as-nails badman Cicero Grimes leading the stage robbers in Hombre, or Mormon-bearded in his automobile gunning for JB Books in The Shootist, or kidnaping Randolph Scott in The Tall T. Boy, he was mean.
 Killing those people and shoving them down the well.
+He went in for kidnaping.
+He even kidnaped John Wayne's grandson in Big Jake.
 The crazed Indian killer in Rio Conchos.
 Yes, we could have the gang led by Boone.

 Boone: boy, was he mean